Barbiturates are a kind of depressant or sedative drug. They are an old class of drug used to relax the body and help people sleep.

 Barbiturates can also be used as a form of anesthetic.

-In the late 1950s and 1960s, barbiturate overdoses and dependence problems were reported more, causing physicians to stop prescribing them.
-This eventually led to the scheduling of barbiturates as controlled drugs.
+In the late 1950s and 1960s, there was an increase in reports of barbiturate overdoses and dependence problems, and physicians stopped prescribing them.
+Eventually, barbiturates were scheduled as controlled drugs.

 Presently, barbiturates are nearly nonexistent on the black market.
 However, although illegal barbiturate use is rare, it remains an extremely dangerous drug to abuse because of the high risk of fatal overdose.

 Barbiturates commercial names

 Medical-use barbiturates are available under many names, including:

 - Butabital (in Fioricet, not a controlled substance)

 - Primidone (not a controlled substance)

 Thiopental (Pendothal) is no longer on the market because of ethical issues relating to lethal injection for capital punishment.